ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    surrounding a type declaration.
 But it also seems like a nice way of flexibly mixing modules together.
 It's an inessential feature.

+D. This proposal does not allow the export of a qualified local module such that importers get the identifiers unqualified.
+We could imagine a new export item ``import module M`` that exports all identifiers in scope with a ``M.`` prefix unqualified.
+I don't find this feature necessary, but it would fit with the rest of this proposal.

 Future Work
 -----------